gpstar81/GPStar-proton-pack/HOSE.md

 The socket for the wand is a panel connector which has 4 screw holes which must be sanded off.
 This can be done with a belt sander or hand sander.
 A 3D printed adapter is furnished with kits to allow the socket to be secured using the existing screw base for the original battery pack.
 ![](images/Wand_SpeakON1.jpg)

-The SpeakON connector uses a twist-lock mechanism for a secure fit to the panel socket and 3D printed adapter.
+The speakON connector uses a twist-lock mechanism for a secure fit to the panel socket and 3D printed adapter.
 This can be painted a color of your choice (eg. silver) prior to installation.
 ![](images/Wand_SpeakON2.jpg)

-The SpeakON panel connector, like the pack connection, uses a soldered connection to secure the wires.
+The speakON panel connector, like the pack connection, uses a soldered connection to secure the wires.
 Both connections at each end of the wand will use screw terminals to attach the wiring.
 ![](images/Wand_SpeakON3.jpg)

 ## DIY Hose Example #2

 This approach uses parts which are slightly more accurate to the movie pack, though they may be more difficult to obtain.
-More work is needed to convert these to Haslab use.
+More work is needed to convert these to HasLab use.

 * 1 - [Amphenol MS3106A14S-2P (4 pin)](https://www.mouser.com/ProductDetail/654-MS3106A14S-2P)
 * 1 - [Amphenol MS3102A14S-2S (4 pin)](https://www.mouser.com/ProductDetail/654-MS3102A14S-2S)